offalynne/Input/docs/latest/Functions-(Gamepad).md

 ### `input_gamepad_disconnected()`

-*Returns:* Boolean, whether any gamepad has been disconnected
+*Returns:* Boolean, whether any gamepad has been momentarily disconnected

 |Name  |Datatype  |Purpose  |
 |------|----------|---------|